cdavernas/Photon/README.md

 This code has been written by Charles d'Avernas

-Special thanks to the amazing <b>inDev</b> (http://www.indev.be) team for their unyielding support to my work
+Special thanks to the amazing <a href="http://www.indev.be">inDev</a> team for their unyielding support to my work